 As with some other security related software you may have, WZSysGuard's implementation needs some good planning work.
-A very important thing with WZSysGuard is you need to let us know who is the person in your security department that will receive the secret 32-Character license keyID when you buy WZSysGuard license, including this person's company email address, mailing address and security department's fax number.
+A very important thing with WZSysGuard is you need to let us know who is the person in your security department that will receive the secret 32-Character license keyID when you buy WZSysGuard license, including this person's company email address.
 This person must not be a person who does system administration work.
 This keyID has to be kept secretly and safely, not be known to anyone other than security officers who safeguard the keyID.

 This keyID is needed when first setup the WZSysGuard administration password, and when that password needs to be reset after forgotten.
 And, it's not needed in normal operation.

 The person who is going to receive the secret license keyID needs to have GPG or PGP setup, and search our GPG key with name email@example.com from key server on the internet, email us the public key of the GPG, and we will use GPG to encrypt the 32 bytes keyID and send it to the person.

 Your organization should use a Linux or Solaris/X86 machine with 2 DVD drives for hosting the WZSysGuard software no matter which UNIX flavor the target machine runs.

 Initially, the WZSysGuard package should be installed on the target box and also the wzshRUN package (as you use wzpkg format packaging, you must also install wzpkgadm to manage the software on the system):

 # rm -rf /usr/local/lib/wzsg/*

 and move the /tmp/wzsgTargetServer.tar to the Linux or Solaris/X86 box, after that, on the X86 box, do

 # cd /

 # cd /usr/local/lib/